Sushi Chef

 What qualifies a fish as "sushi grade"?

-Asked by darius over 9 years ago
+Asked by darius about 10 years ago

 There is no formal FDA regulation in this country to officially label something as sushi grade.
 But most fish needs to undergo an FDA required temperature treatment to eliminate any parasites.
 The fish needs to spend a week at a temperature of -4 F, or for 15 hours at -31 F. Wild salmon is especially important to undergo this process, because it is a salt water to fresh water fish.
 Tuna is an exception and doesn't need freezing; it is considered a clean fish.